Expensify/expensify-common/README.md

 If you are the PR reviewer and want to test it out, you'll need to modify `package.json` in either web-expensify or web-secure to point to the last commit SHA in the PR.

-Once your JS-Libs PR is merged, you'll have to run `npm update js-libs` in Web-Expensify and Web-Secure to get the new version to install (`npm i` won't pull the latest update)
+Once your JS-Libs PR is merged, you'll have to run `npm update js-libs && npm install` in Web-Expensify and Web-Secure to get the new version to install (`npm i` won't pull the latest update)